rohithtp/admin_config/my-react-materialui-app/README.md

 ## Usage

-The main application component is located in `src/App.tsx`.
-You can modify this file to change the structure and behavior of your application.
+- The main application component is located in `src/App.tsx` and now includes routing with a landing page and a Tree Table page.

-The `ExampleComponent` in `src/components/ExampleComponent.tsx` serves as a sample UI element that demonstrates the use of Material UI components.
+- The `ExampleComponent` in `src/components/ExampleComponent.tsx` serves as a sample UI element that demonstrates the use of Material UI components.
+- The `TreeTablePage` in `src/components/TreeTablePage.tsx` demonstrates a tree view with a table that updates based on tree selection.

-You can customize the Material UI theme in `src/theme/theme.ts` to fit your design requirements.
+- You can customize the Material UI theme in `src/theme/theme.ts` to fit your design requirements.

 ## Contributing